thorpej/CoPicoVision/README.md

 section or tested with 2 controllers.

 ## Changes
+### Rev 2.0.1

+This contains corrections / additions to the Bill of Materials.
+There are no circuit or board changes in this revision.

 ### Rev 2.0
 This is the first revision of the Super CoPicoVision!